 This report presents a factual record of the data which have been analysed as part of the CG Marine Sand Proposal project and subsequently used by PCS to inform the metocean and sediment dynamics assessment.
 The report provides a summary of the data, the quality control and data processing undertaken and details of the processed data files.
 For data collected specifically as part of this project, this report also presents factual results from the data analysis.
-The report includes data from a range of external sources along with data collected specifically as part of the project during the Exploratory, Wet Season and Dry Season campaigns and data collected by self-logging instruments which have been deployed at a total of 14 sites in the CG region between June 2023 and August 2024.
+The report includes data from a range of external sources along with data collected specifically as part of the Exploratory, Wet Season and Dry Season campaigns and data collected by self-logging instruments which have been deployed at multiple sites between June 2023 and July 2024 (with measurements ongoing).